-|Academic dates:||28 June - 16 July 2020*|
+|Academic dates:||Monday 5 July - Friday 16 July 2021|

-|Who is this programme for?||For current university students (Bachelors and Masters) in the arts and social sciences with an interest in political science, international relations, and migration studies.
-For working professionals with a desire to continue their education in this field.|
+|Who is this programme for?||Students should be in good academic standing to participate in the summer school.
+For current university students (3rd & 4th year Bachelors and Masters) in the arts and social sciences with an interest in political science, international relations, and migration studies.
+For working professionals with a desire to continue their education/update their skills in this field.|

 This interdisciplinary two-week online course introduces students to key issues in the legal, (geo)political, sociological and anthropological analysis of forced migration.
 It enables students to understand the context in which forced migration takes place, the social change this triggers in hosting communities and the efforts needed to successfully integrate newcomers.

-|Credits||6 ECTS, 3 weeks|
+|Credits||4 ECTS, 2 weeks|